UniversityofHelsinki/Styleguide-icons/README.md

 gulp
 ```

-To add a new icon:
+To update or add a new icon:

- - Put the svg into icons/svg folder.
-Name it without the unicode prefix (gulp task will automatically rename the file to use the next value).
+ - Put the icon svg file to icons/src
  - Increase version number in package.json
  - Run gulp
  - Push changes